dennisgranath/gocd-docker/README.md

 ## Configuration

-I would suggest using the following template as a base when creating a pipeline (this can be added to your `cruise-config.xml`):
+I would suggest using the following template when creating a pipeline (this can be added to your `cruise-config.xml`):

 ```xml
 <templates>